 Do you love crossbody bags?
 And maybe considering getting a new one, or you want to know more about some of the different styles?
 If so, you’ve come to the right place.
 Here I’ll show you my most used designer crossbody bags from Chanel, Gucci, Balenciaga and Proenza Schouler, and will let you know WHY I love them.

-We’re gonna talk about my favourite designer crossbody bags.
-I have always loved a good crossbody bag.
-The practicality with two hands free is undoubtedly the biggest plus, but they make an outfit look great too.
+I have always loved a good looking crossbody bag.
+The practicality of having two hands free is undoubtedly the biggest plus, but they make an outfit look great too.
 A crossbody bag is more incorporated into the outfit and makes it a bit more casual looking, which suits me well since I prefer casual over formal.
 And from the day I became a mother they have not only been NICE to have, but NEED to have as well.

 Over the years I’ve owned many crossbody bags from different designers.
 Some I’ve had for a long time and still have, some I eventually sold.
-In this post I will show you 7 of my favourite crossbody bags that I use the most these days.
+In this post, I will show you 7 of my favorite crossbody bags that I use the most these days.

 The rectangular mini flap was a bag I wanted for a long time, but had to be patient because they are very popular and hard to find.
 No wonder, they are incredibly cute and the price is noticeably lower than the larger classic flaps.
 The mini flap has a single strap and the length is perfect for my 173 cm / 5’8″ frame.
 It’s doesn’t fit a lot so its a great evening bag, or if you only need to carry a wallet, keys, phone and a lipstick.
 So not the most practical bag if you’re having problems downsizing, but definitely the most beautiful looking bag.